matthewkeaton5/MiniProject1/README.md

 # Pull
 The opposite of push allows for the local to be updated by the remote
 # Remote Add/Remove/Show
+Add: creates a new name for a branch on the repository by default it is origin.
+Remove: Disconnects the remote from the local.
+Show: prints one or more objects
 # Status
 # Master Branch